abari212/covid-19/README.md

 For the code, data can be prepared as two datasets:

-A dataset (file a) with the name of the loaction with the incidence, in the form of:
+A dataset (file a) with the name of the location with the incidence, in the form of:
   Date,
   Location name,
   Incidence (number of cases).

-A dataset (file b) with geolocation data of the location (NOT the person) where the incidence occured (number of cases):
+A dataset (file b) with geolocation data of the location (NOT the person) where the incidence occurred (number of cases):
   Location name,
-  Longitutde,
+  Longitude,
-  Latitudde.
+  Latitude.

 The two datasets can be feed to the algorithm as file a and file b.